Overview

 Details

-Imagine Alex, a layperson interested in securing their private keys for various ledgers like Hedera, Bitcoin, or Ethereum.
-Or, they could have a set of passwords for various websites that they want to store privately on their phone.
-Let’s call this set of secrets a “vault”.
-Alex could store that vault on their device today.
-However, the concern arises: What if Alex loses their phone?
-How will they get those secrets back?
+Imagine Alex, a layperson interested in securing his private keys for various ledgers like Bitcoin, Ethereum, Algorand, Cardano, Hedera or Ripple.
+Or, he could have a set of passwords for various websites that he wants to store in a file that’s for his eyes only.
+Alex could store that file on his smartphone since, presumably, he is the only one who has access to the device.
+However, a concern arises: What if Alex loses his phone?
+How will he get those secrets back?

-To ensure that they can have access to the secrets if they lose their device, Alex will need to make backup copies of their vault and store them somewhere else.
-But securing multiple copies of the vault is hard as well.
+To ensure that he has access to his secrets if he loses his device, Alex will need to make a backup copy of his file and store it somewhere else.
+But securing multiple copies of that file is hard as well.
 What if somebody else gets access to a backup copy?
-Further, keeping backup copies up-to-date whenever they change the contents of the vault is difficult.
+Furthermore, the manual process of keeping the backup copies up-to-date whenever the main file is updated can quickly turn into a logistical nightmare.
+LIke other manual processes, it’s a process that doesn’t scale well.

-If Alex were to lose their device, they can simply get a new device and install the DeRec application on it.
-They can then contact half of their original helpers to retrieve the previously stored cryptographic shares and encrypted vault from them.
-The DeRec app automatically reconstructs the encryption key using these fragments, granting Alex access to their original vault contents.
+If Alex were to lose his device, he can simply get a new device and install the DeRec application on it.
+He can then contact half of his original Helpers to retrieve enough of the Shares (at least half) for decryption and reassembly of his secrets.

 Other Approaches

-Alternative approaches to address this problem exist, such as social recovery, primarily used for securing Ethereum wallets.
-In social recovery, multiple “guardians” secure a signing key for transaction approval.
-If the user loses their key, they can seek assistance from their guardians to change it.
+Alternative approaches such as social recovery exist to address this problem, particularly when it comes to blockchain accounts on Ethereum.
+In social recovery, multiple “guardians” secure a signing key for Ethereum transaction approval.
+If users lose their key, they can seek assistance from their guardians to change it.
 To achieve this, each guardian must log on to some webpage and sign the user’s recovery request to approve it.
 However, this approach has certain limitations and potential security risks.

 Security Comparisons